 Most experts agree that you should have your child periodically undergo a thorough pre-participation physical examination (PPE) - or what used to be called a sports physical.
 Not only can a PPE be an effective tool in identifying athletes who should not be playing sports because they have congenital heart defects or a history of concussions, but it is also useful in identifying medical problems effecting sports participation, such as asthma or the female athlete triad.

 Parents need to understand, however, that the ability of PPEs to detect the kind of cardiac abnormalities that can predispose athletes to sudden cardiac death is limited.

 In fact, the American Heart Association admits that screening by history-taking and physical examination alone (without non-invasive testing) is insufficient to guarantee detection of many critical cardiovascular abnormalities in large populations of young athletes.

 There a number of problems with PPEs, primarily because national standards do not exist:

-- As recently as 1998, 8 states had no standardized questionnaires for the history and physical examination components of a PPE, and 1 state (Rhode Island) did not require any exam; the screening forms of another 12 states contained four or fewer of the AHA cardiac screening questions;
+- As recently as 1998, 8 states had no standardized questionnaires for the history and physical examination components of a PPE, the screening forms of another 12 states contained four or fewer of the AHA cardiac screening questions;

 - In 1999, only 17.2% of the PPE forms in one high school study asked questions about exercise-related cardiac symptoms, a previous diagnosis of a heart murmur or high blood pressure, and about family history of heart attack before age 50 or sudden cardiac death (three main components of the cardiac history portion of the PPE recommended by the AHA);